Canada's Trudeau to remain in power but with minority government

 The Greens, who have assailed Trudeau for not doing enough to combat climate change, also made gains on Monday.

+“Markets don’t like uncertainty so it will all depend on what coalition they can come up with and how sustainable that will become,” said Greg Taylor, portfolio manager at Purpose Investments in Toronto.

+“The bigger problem is it seems that Canadians have never been more divided and the next government really needs to work to correct that.
+Alberta is at risk of a broader separatist movement and that would be a major negative for Canada.”

-Liberal Natural Resources Minister Amarjeet Sohi lost his seat in Alberta as did Public Safety Minister Ralph Goodale in neighboring Saskatchewan.
-Anger at Trudeau has mounted in those two provinces over federal environmental policies that the energy industry says will harm output.
+Two Liberal Cabinet ministers lost their seats in western Canada, including veteran Ralph Goodale, the public safety minister.
+Anger at Trudeau has mounted in the oil-producing region over federal environmental policies that the energy industry says will harm output.

 The oil industry’s top lobbying group has blamed Trudeau’s policies for throttling investment in the sector, and some global energy companies have shed assets in the oil sands region of Alberta, the country’s main oil-producing province.